rorcde/mds20_stega/README.md

 | 6 | 57.72525323057455  | 11.123461032485856 | 4.184625685232456    |

 Discriminator script, which uses pretrained Transformer(e.g roberta-base) to find out if utterance was generated, depending on private code or not.
 Script iterates through folder of generated jsons.
 Each experiment is holded several times for for statistics collection.
-In our experiments we splited data in 70/30 proportion()results would be presented in future commits.
+In our experiments we splited data in 70/30 proportion().
 Script outputs accuracy and ROC-AUC on test-set.

 ```console
 !python src/discriminator.py \